ENG 202: Introduction to British Literature I (Beginnings to 1660s)

 Your TA and I both also hold weekly Office Hours during any week that courses are in session: click here for my current Office Hours times and locations; your TA will be in touch with their hours once they are scheduled.

-I require real-time attendance at every class meeting, both full-class sessions and tutorial sessions, during the scheduled hours of that meeting.
-If a student misses a session for any reason, I deduct any such absence permanently from the student’s total number of classes attended (every student is allotted four such absences before any penalty is deducted) and the student must also follow my set instructions for what to do after missing a class (click here).
+If a student misses a class, for any reason (including late registration), the student must follow my set instructions for what to do after missing a class (click here).
 Please do not email me or your TA only to alert us to an upcoming absence, nor to explain a prior one, let alone to apologize either way: just follow the course instructions, policies, and requirements regarding missed classes and leave it at that.

-MONDAY FULL-CLASS MEETINGS: ONE-SHOT-PER-STUDENT REMOTE ATTENDANCE OPTION
+FULL-CLASS LECTURE-HALL MEETINGS ONLY: ONE-SHOT-PER-STUDENT REMOTE ATTENDANCE

 If you are in a situation in which increased remote attendance would truly remove more obstacles to learning than it would add, you can also find in my remote attendance instructions information on expanding the one-shot-per-student limit.